ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 An Oblivious HTTP Client must initially know the following:

 * The identity of an Oblivious Gateway Resource.
-This might include some information about what Target Resources the Oblivious Gateway Resource supports.
+This might include some information about what target resources the Oblivious Gateway Resource supports.

 * The details of an HPKE public key that the Oblivious Gateway Resource